 The fletching or feather characteristics of normal archery arrows will be absent as well since fletchings will actually negatively affect the arrow as it hits the water creating additional drag which will only slow the arrow down.
-Again, this is another reason arrows specific to bowfishing are not be used for regular archery or bow hunting.
+Again, this is another reason arrows specific to bow fishing are not be used for regular archery or bow hunting.

-The arrow will, however, feature a barb which are useful for capturing the fish and keeping your catch stuck to the arrow.
+The arrow will, however, feature a barb which is useful for capturing the fish and keeping your catch stuck to the arrow.
 Also, the line from the reel is tied to the arrow with a type of slide mechanism which helps to prevent any tangling of the line or snapback.

 The line used in bowfishing can be made of a variety of materials but will most often be made of braided nylon, dacron or in some cases spectra.
-Line weights will range between 80 and 400 pounds while 600 pound test lines will be used by those bowhunters hunting alligators.
+Line weights will range between 80 and 400 pounds while 600-pound test lines will be used by those bowhunters hunting alligators.
 Yes – you can hunt alligators with a bow.
 Pretty damn cool.

 The line comes in a variety of color although it’s typical to find neon orange, white or lime green as visually they are easy to follow, especially after you’ve made your shot and you’re reeling it back in.

 As for a reel, you have a few different choices including the retriever, spin cast and hand wrap reels.
 The simplest among the three types is the hand wrap reel which includes a circular spool around the line which is manually wrapped and secured in a slot that holds the line in place.
-The spin cast reel is a better choice for those who have experience bowfishing as it offer greater speed and higher precision (but of course is more expensive).
+The spin cast reel is a better choice for those who have experience bowfishing as it offers greater speed and higher precision (but of course is more expensive).
 And finally, a retriever line holds the line place via a ‘bottle’ which sits on the end of your reel.
 Again, this option is more expansive than the hand-wrap reels.

 That’s about it as far as bowfishing accessories are concerned although it’s always nice to have a pair of hip waders that will allow you stay dry when fishing in shallow water and of course a pair of gloves to protect your hands from the barb and the line as you make your shot.